microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Get informationProtection from security

 ### [Get-MgSecurityInformationProtectionLabelPolicySetting](Get-MgSecurityInformationProtectionLabelPolicySetting.md)
-Read the properties and relationships of an informationProtectionPolicySetting object.
-The settings exposed by this API should be used in applications to populate the **moreInfoUrl** property for Microsoft Purview Information Protection help, and indicate whether labeling is mandatory for the user and whether justification must be provided on downgrade.
+Read the Microsoft Purview Information Protection policy settings for the user or organization.

 ### [Get-MgSecurityInformationProtectionSensitivityLabel](Get-MgSecurityInformationProtectionSensitivityLabel.md)
 Read the Microsoft Purview Information Protection labels for the user or organization.